surniaulula/wpsso-strip-schema-microdata/README.md

 <p><em>Is Pinterest picking up duplicate / incorrect Schema from your theme templates?</em></p>

-<p><em>Are you using the <a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup</a> extension, and want to remove old Schema Microdata from your theme templates?</em></p>
+<p><em>Are you using the <a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup</a> add-on, and want to remove old Schema Microdata from your theme templates?</em></p>

-<p>The WPSSO Strip Schema Microdata (aka WPSSO SSM) extension removes Schema Microdata markup from the webpage body section, leaving the (<em>Google preferred and recommended</em>) Schema JSON-LD markup and Schema meta tags in the head section untouched.</p>
+<p>The WPSSO Strip Schema Microdata (aka WPSSO SSM) add-on removes Schema Microdata markup from the webpage body section, leaving the (<em>Google preferred and recommended</em>) Schema JSON-LD markup and Schema meta tags in the head section untouched.</p>

-<p>WPSSO SSM filters the webpage content dynamically, allowing you to activate / deactivate the extension as desired to enable / disable the removal of Schema Microdata.
+<p>WPSSO SSM filters the webpage content dynamically, allowing you to activate / deactivate the add-on as desired to enable / disable the removal of Schema Microdata.
 A "Strip Microdata" settings page also allows you to enable the removal of duplicate / conflicting meta tags from the webpage head section.</p>

 <p>WPSSO SSM filters are very fast &mdash; generally running in under 0.003 seconds &mdash; and enabling the removal of duplicate meta tags won't add much to this, but I would suggest not enabling that feature unless required.
 If your theme and/or other plugins are adding duplicate meta tags, it's always best to disable them at their source instead of filtering them out afterwards &mdash; but if that's not possible, then you should find this WPSSO SSM feature very useful. ;-)</p>

-<p>WPSSO Strip Schema Microdata is <em>incredibly fast</em> and coded for performance &mdash; WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
-WPSSO Core and its extensions are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).</p>
+<p>WPSSO Strip Schema Microdata is <em>incredibly fast</em> and coded for performance &mdash; WPSSO Core and its add-ons make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its add-ons are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).</p>

 <h4>How do you know what it's doing? ;-)</h4>